ethstorage/pm/dev-guide.md

 mise run dt
 ```

-Basically the above command does all the job needed to do the local tests.
-If you find any problem or need further explore, please refer to [the step-by-step instruction](#local-checks-and-tests-step-by-step-instructions), which have the same effect but more detailed explainations.
+This command executes all necessary local tests.
+If you encounter issues or need further exploration, refer to [the step-by-step instruction](#local-checks-and-tests-step-by-step-instructions) for more detailed explanations.

 ## Local Checks and Tests: Step-by-Step Instructions

-This section provides a step-by-step guide based on the way how programming languages are organized in the repo: [Solidity](#solidity) and [Go](#go).
-If you are not the first time to run the tests, a more convinient way to conduct the tests can be found [here](#local-checks-and-tests-run-with-one-command).
+This section provides a step-by-step guide based on how programming languages are organized in the repository: [Solidity](#solidity) and [Go](#go).
+For experienced users, a more convenient testing method can be found [here](#local-checks-and-tests-run-with-one-command).

 ### Environment Check

-Before going forward, check if `mise` is activated in your current prompt:
+Before proceeding, check if `mise` is activated in your current terminal session:

 ```bash
 mise doctor | grep 'activated:'
 ```

-In a correct output you should see:
+The expected output should be:

 ```bash
 bashactivated: yes
 ```

-If the answer is `no`, please check [this step](#activate-mise) is properly executed.
-Sometimes in the senario of IDE, you may need to manually activate `mise` each time after open the terminal according to your shell type:
+If the output is `no`, ensure that [this step](#activate-mise) has been executed correctly.
+In some IDE scenarios, you may need to manually activate `mise` each time you open the terminal based on your shell type:

 ```bash
 eval "$(mise activate zsh)"